eigenfoo/old-eigenfoo.github.io/_pages/about.md

 tldr: I use
 [Disqus](https://help.disqus.com/terms-and-policies/disqus-privacy-policy) for
-comments, and [Google Analytics](https://policies.google.com/privacy) for site analytics.
-Email me if you have any questions or concerns!
+comments, and [Clicky](https://clicky.com/terms/privacy) for site analytics.
+[Email me](mailto:privacy@eigenfoo.xyz?subject=Privacy Policy) if you have any questions or concerns!

 ## What's your type?
 As in, typeface, not, um. . .